Galluccio denomination

 The name "Galluccio" derives from the town of Galluccio, located in the heart of the denomination's territory.

-What are the most common grape varieties cultivated in Galluccio?
+What are the most common grape varieties grown in Galluccio?

-The most common varieties include Cesanese del Piglio, Passerina, Trebbiano, and Cabernet Sauvignon, but other indigenous varieties are also present.
+The most common varieties include Cesanese del Piglio, Passerina, Trebbiano and Cabernet Sauvignon, but other native varieties are also present.

 Galluccio wines pair well with a wide range of dishes, including meat dishes, cheeses, and Lazio cuisine.

-What is the ideal serving temperature for Cesanese del Piglio from Galluccio?
+What is the ideal serving temperature for Cesanese del Piglio di Galluccio?

 Cesanese del Piglio is best served at a temperature of 16-18°C (61-64°F) to enhance its aromatic complexity.

-Galluccio wines are available at specialized wine shops, selected wine stores, and online.
-For an authentic experience, consider visiting the wineries in the region during a trip to Lazio.
+Galluccio wines are available at specialized wine shops, select wine stores, and online.
+For an authentic experience, consider visiting the region's wineries during a trip to Lazio.